The House Sitters Guide To Handover Days (+ Bonus House Sitting Checklist)

 The key for the type of handover is to have the home sparkling clean with the essentials the homeowner might need when arriving home after a long flight.
 Always make sure the home basics are there, animals are fed and walked and the yard is tidy.

-We always also leave the homeowner a letter.
+We also always leave the homeowner a letter.
 In this letter, we thank them for letting us look after their home and pets.
 We also advise if there were any problems or anything that they need to be aware of.

-Meeting the Homeowners At Handover
+Meeting the Homeowners At the Handover

 Meeting the homeowners at handover can be a little awkward.
 This depends on how long you are staying when they arrive back.
 How long you will be there for usually depends on the location, size of the house and the homeowners themselves.